 - Program begins Fall Semester only. - Students must complete the course work for the CRT Program within a five-year period in order to receive a Certificate of Completion. - A successful passing score on the Self-Assessment Entry-Level Examination is required to receive a Certificate of Completion in the CRT Program.

-- An A.S.
-Degree in Respiratory Care in addition to the Certificate of Completion for the CRT Program is required to take the Entry-Level Examination for a license to work. - All courses applied to the A.S.
+Failure to pass the exam will require enrollment in RESP 925X4, Entry Level Examinations: Review and Seminar in the upcoming summer session. - An A.S.
+Degree in Respiratory Care in addition to the Certificate of Completion for the CRT program is required to take the Entry-Level Examination for a license to work. - All courses applied to the A.S.
 Degree in Respiratory Care and the Certificate of Completion must be completed with a grade of "C" or higher. - The A.S.
 Degree in Respiratory Care must be awarded before the awarding of the Certificate of Completion.